cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

         ```console
         docker service ls --filter name=<STACK NAME>-nginx
         ```
     * The Geoserver GUI should be available at http://localhost:3838/geoserver/.
-Log in using the username `admin` and the password specified in the `geoserver_pasword` file.
+Log in using the username `admin` and the password specified in the `geoserver_password` file.
     * The Adminer (PostgreSQL GUI) at http://localhost:3838/adminer/ui/?username=postgres&pgsql=.
-Enter `<STACK NAME>-postgis:5432` as the `Server` and the value from the `postgis_pasword` file as the `Password`.
+Enter `<STACK NAME>-postgis:5432` as the `Server` and the value from the `postgis_password` file as the `Password`.
 The `Database` slot can be left blank if you don't know what it should be.
     * The Ontop GUI should be available at http://localhost:3838/ontop/ui.
     * The Blazegraph Workbench should be available at http://localhost:3838/blazegraph/ui.
 ## Debugging the Stack Manager in VSCode